Dennis & Beryl Siemens

 introducing our missionaries...

-It’s sometimes very easy for missionaries to remember their introduction to the field.
-For Dennis & Beryl Siemens it included a terrific northern Saskatchewan twister, downing trees like toothpicks.
+It’s sometimes very easy for missionaries to remember their introduction to the work.
+For Dennis & Beryl it included a terrific northern Saskatchewan twister, downing trees like toothpicks.
 One landed on the roof of their Toyota Celica, causing enough damage for an insurance write off.

 What had brought them there began much earlier.
 Besides their Christian homes, both Dennis & Beryl mention their churches having influenced them as youngsters.
 Dennis remembers sitting one day with his parents in their southern Ontario home with their pastor.
 “He turned to me, asking about my relationship with Christ and challenging me to read the Gospel of John.
 He said he would ask me at church sometime about my understanding of it.
 I avoided being cornered again by him!” admits Dennis.